-California School Dashboard:
+California Dashboard:

-In the most recent Dashboard with testing data (2019), as a school we were in the blue for both English Language Arts as well as Mathematics.
-In addition, our two significant sub groups (Hispanic and Socioeconomically Disadvantaged) were in the green for English and both were in the blue for Mathematics.
-Our students, as a whole, as well as our subgroups are performing far above the state average.
+In the most recent Dashboard (2022), as a school we are in the "very high" category for both English Language Arts and Mathematics.
+Our only significant student group with data, Hispanic, is also in the very high category for English and the high category for Mathematics.
+Our students, as a whole, as well as our significant student group are performing far above the state average.

-CAASPP Results (2020-21):
+CAASPP Results (2021-22):

-While most of the news of the 2020-21 school year was focused on "learning loss" and how far behind students across America were getting due to school closures, I am proud to say that our students took the CAASPP in May 2021 and 78.58% Met/Exceeded Standard in English Language Arts and 67.14% Met/Exceeded Standard in Mathematics.
-We continued running a high level program through Distance Learning, and maintained high expectations.
-Our kids worked hard and met and exceeded those expectations.
-We have not yet taken the CAASPP for the 2021-22 school year to see how our students have done this year.
+While much of the news over the course of the past three years has talked about "learning loss" and how far behind students across America were getting due to school closures, I am proud to say that our scores from the most recent CAASPP (May 2022) showed that 85% of our students met/exceeded standard in ELA, 64% met/exceeded standard in mathematics, and 87% met/exceeded standard in science.
+We have not taken the CAASPP for the 2022-23 school year to see how our students have done this year.
 Over 1/3 of our student population is new to our school, and many were behind, but we have seen great gains in them and are excited to take the CAASPP in May.